Soccer Universe U11 - U12 Curriculum

 0.360 Flexibility: Introduce static stretching and dynamic movement training.

-Stage 1: Skill Development
+Soccer 1: Skill Development

 Players transition from self-centered play to self-criticism, focusing on refining skills.